 - Deploy CRM technology to manage workflow and data.

-Do you have any tips on effectively managing remote sales teams?
+Do you have any tips on effectively managing a sales team that’s remote?
 Share your experiences in the comments section below.